docker/docker-bench-security/README.md

 ```

 By default the Docker Bench for Security script will run all available CIS tests
-and produce logs in the current directory inside the container, named `docker-bench-security.sh.log.json`
+and produce logs in the current directory, named `docker-bench-security.sh.log.json`
 and `docker-bench-security.sh.log`.

+If the docker container is used then the log files will be created inside the container.
+If you wish to access them from the host after the container has been run you will need to mount a volume for storing them in.

 The CIS based checks are named `check_<section>_<number>`, e.g. `check_2_6`
 and community contributed checks are named `check_c_<number>`.
 A complete list of checks is present in [functions_lib.sh](functions_lib.sh).